atenash/Machine-Learning-A-Z/README.md

    ## P_value
-   The P-Value

    The P-value is a statistical number to conclude if there is a relationship between independent and dependent variable.
 We test if the true value of the coefficient is equal to zero (no relationship) or not.

    The statistical test for this is called Hypothesis testing.

      •	A low P-value (< 0.05) means that the coefficient is likely not to equal zero(There is a relation).

      •	A high P-value (> 0.05) means that we cannot conclude that the explanatory variable affects the dependent variable

      •	A high P-value is also called an insignificant P-value.

+   Hypothesis testing is a statistical procedure to test if your results are valid.
+In our example, we are testing if the true coefficient of “Average Pulse” and    the intercept is equal to zero.

+   Hypothesis test has two statements.
+The null hypothesis and the alternative hypothesis.

+     •	The null hypothesis can be shortly written as H0

+     •	The alternative hypothesis can be shortly written as HA

+  Mathematically written:

+  H0: Average Pulse = 0

+  HA: Average Pulse ≠ 0

+  H0: Intercept = 0

+  HA: Intercept ≠ 0

+  The sign ≠ means "not equal to"

+  Hypothesis Testing and P-value

+The null hypothesis can either be rejected or not.
+If we reject the null hypothesis, we conclude that it exists a relationship between “Average Pulse” and “Calorie_Burnage”.
+The P-value is used for this conclusion.
+A common threshold of the P-value is 0.05.

+Note: A P-value of 0.05 means that 5% of the times, we will falsely reject the null hypothesis.
+It means that we accept that 5% of the times, we might falsely have concluded a relationship.

+If the P-value is lower than 0.05, we can reject the null hypothesis and conclude that it exists a relationship between the variables.

+However, the P-value of “Average Pulse” is 0.824.
+So, we cannot conclude a relationship between “Average Pulse” and “Calorie_Burnage”.

+It means that there is an 82.4% chance that the true coefficient of “Average Pulse” is zero.

+The intercept is used to adjust the regression function's ability to predict more precisely.
+It is therefore uncommon to interpret the P-value of the intercept.

    ###### Decision tree Regression